pretix/pretix/doc/api/resources/reusablemedia.rst

 ===================================== ========================== =======================================================
-id                                    integer                    Internal ID of the medium type                                  string                     Type of medium, e.g. ``"barcode"`` or ``"nfc_uid"``. identifier                            string                     Unique identifier of the medium.
+id                                    integer                    Internal ID of the medium type                                  string                     Type of medium, e.g. ``"barcode"`` or ``"nfc_uid"``. organizer                             string                     Organizer slug of the organizer who "owns" this medium. identifier                            string                     Unique identifier of the medium.
 The format depends on the ``type``. active                                boolean                    Whether this medium may be used. created                               datetime                   Date of creation